klust/SupercomputersForStarters/docs/7_Accelerators/7_05_Status_GPU_computing.md

 ## Evolution of GPU nodes

 Around 2016, a typical GPU compute node consisted of a dual socket server with 1-4 GPUs attached to the CPUs.
-A typcial design would have been:
+A typical design would have been:

 ![2016 GPU design](../img/7_05_01_2016_GPU.jpg)